 We Manufacture Our Own Load Cells

 When the standard enamel coating other scales is inevitably scratched or flakes away, the steel beneath becomes exposed and vulnerable to all sorts of corrosive elements.
 When that surface rusts, it will eventually spread to other areas of the scale – even migrating to areas where the paint is still intact.
-This means you can have severe damage that poses a safety and accuracy risk that you simply won’t be aware of.
+This means you can have severe damage that poses safety and accuracy risk.
+The worst part is you may not know about the potential danger.

 This is why we have developed a special, zinc-rich epoxy coating that protects the steel scale from abrasion.
 Even if this coating is scratched down to the steel, the zinc in the epoxy will cause preferential oxidation and prevent corrosion and rust from forming there or migrating to other areas of the scale.

 While the zinc-rich epoxy comes standard on our steel models, a different epoxy coating is offered as an add on to our stainless steel floor scales.
 Infused with garnet, glass, and mica particles, this triple-epoxy is extremely corrosion resistant and also prevents the abrasion and scratches that cause the underlying metal to corrode.

 Advanced, Easy To Use Digital Indicator

 Not only do we manufacture our scales and their internal components, but we also specialize in various weighing technologies.
 That includes the user interface and software that drives our fully digital scale indicators.

 Our digital indicator features advanced electronics and digital algorithms that ensure you’re always getting the most accurate weight value possible.
 It also features an intuitive, graphic interface and easy to understand menu that makes operating the scale a breeze.